 The SFTR implements recommendations following the Financial Stability Board (FSB) review of the shadow banking sector after the financial crisis.
 The Regulation applied in part from 12 January 2016 (although many of its requirements are subject to transitional provisions) and aims to improve transparency of securities financing transactions.

 The SFTR is directly applicable in all EU member states.
-However, member states will need to adopt national rules to ensure that national competent authorities can supervise the implementation of the SFTR and to give their national authorities powers to impose sanctions and other measures to enforce its provisions
+However, member states will need to adopt national rules to ensure that national competent authorities can supervise the implementation of the SFTR and to give their national authorities powers to impose sanctions and other measures to enforce its provisions.

-- imposing disclosure requirements on managers of UCITS and AIFs to make detailed disclosures to their investors of the use they make of securities financing transactions (SFTs) and total return swaps, through periodical reports and through pre-contract disclosures
+- imposes disclosure requirements on managers of UCITS and AIFs to make detailed disclosures to their investors of the use they make of securities financing transactions (SFTs) and total return swaps, through periodical reports and through pre-contract disclosures

-- requiring both financial and non-financial market participants to report details of their SFTs to an approved EU trade repository in order to provide transparency to regulators on the use of SFTs by market participants
+- requires both financial and non-financial market participants to report details of their SFTs to an approved EU trade repository in order to provide transparency to regulators on the use of SFTs by market participants